-What Americans Are Drinking During the Coronavirus Lockdown
+Americans Are Drinking More of (Almost) Everything During Coronavirus

 “The past two weeks have been probably my busiest two weeks in the six years I’ve been doing this.”